diyscif/diyscif/scif-thesis.md

 for normal entry without causing an alarm.
 Tampering or entry through a secondary point, like emergency exits, should continue to trigger an immediate alarm.
 Secure mode is used when the SCIF is unoccupied, i.e. the last person departs the SCIF.
-Any unauthorized entry into the SCIF should cause an alarm to be immediately transmitted to the monitoring station in secure mode.
-In general, there should be no remote capability to change between these modes.
+In secure mode, any unauthorized entry into the SCIF should cause an alarm to be immediately transmitted to the monitoring station.
 Maintenace mode is used during routine repairs and testing on the system.
-An signal for this condition should be automatically sent to the monitoring station and verified/recorded there.
-Generally speaking, there should be no remote access for diagnostics, maintenance or programming for security reasons.
-It might also become necessary to shunt/mask sensors and zones for other reasons, like unforeseen malfunctioning of specific components, however this must be displayed at the monitoring station through the period the condition exists and automatically limited in time to the next change from access to secure mode.
-[@ics-705-ts, pp. 57-58]
+A signal for this condition should be automatically sent to the monitoring station and verified/recorded there.
+It might also become necessary to shunt/mask sensors and zones for other reasons, like unforeseen malfunctioning of specific components, however this must be displayed at the monitoring station through the entire period the condition exists and automatically limited in time to the next change from access to secure mode.
+Generally speaking for security reasons there should be no remote access for switching modes or performing diagnostics, maintenance or programming. [@ics-705-ts, pp. 57-58]

 Electrical power supply of the IDS must be redundant, e.g. backed by 24 hours of uninterruptible power supply (UPS).
 On primary power failure, the IDS should be automatically transferred to emergency electrical power without causing an alarm.
-An indicator of the power source in use should be given at the PCU or monitoring station. [@ics-705-ts, p.
+An indicator of the power source in use should be given at the PCU and/or monitoring station. [@ics-705-ts, p.
 58]

 The monitoring station must comply to UL 2050, which sets out standards for organizations monitoring, signal processing, investigating, servicing, and operating alarm systems in sensitive facilities [@convergint].
 Governments themselves or private contractors can set up monitoring stations that meet these standards.
-These stations should be staffed by human operators trained in system theory and operation to effectively interpret system incidents and take appropriate response action.
-Any alarm event along with time of receipt, names of responding personnel, dispatch time, nature of the alarm, and follow up actions should be recorded there for at least two years. [@ics-705-ts, p.
+These stations should be staffed by human operators trained in system theory and operation who can effectively interpret system incidents and take appropriate response actions.
+Any alarm event along with the time of receipt, names of responding personnel, dispatch time, nature of the alarm, and follow up actions taken should be recorded at the monitoring station for at least two years. [@ics-705-ts, p.
 59]

 Sensors are the eyes and ears of an IDS.
 They detect breaches and trigger alarms.
 All sensors should be located inside the SCIF to prevent tampering and TEMPEST issues.
 Interior areas of a SCIF through which reasonable access could be gained should be monitored by motion sensors (UL 639) and high security switches (HSS) (UL 634 level 1 or 2).
-Motion sensors trigger alarms on detecting movements in their view.
-HSS split in two, one half mounted on moving components and the other on an adjacent rigid part.
+Motion sensors trigger alarms on detecting movements in their view field.
+HSS are split in two components, one mounted on the moving component and the other on its adjacent rigid part.
 They trigger alarms when they lose internal contact between their two halfs, for example when a door is opened.
 SCIF perimeter doors should be protected by both an HSS and a motion sensor.
-Failed sensors should cause continuous alarm until repaired. [@ics-705-ts, pp.
-54-55] Seismic detectors, sensors that trigger on vibrations such as those resulting from drilling and blastic, can further be used to supplement HSS and motion sensors.
-There are impressive innovations in the realm of motion sensors such as passive infrared detecting attacker's body temperature, doppler radar catching attacker's radar reflections, cloak and camouflage detection against intrudersattempting to cover their infrared signal, and anti-masking technology against attempts to obscure the field of view of the detector [@boschtriptech].
+Failed sensors should cause continuous alarm until repaired.  [@ics-705-ts, pp. 54-55] Seismic detectors, sensors that trigger on vibrations such as those resulting from drilling and blasting, can further be used to supplement HSS and motion sensors.
+There are impressive innovations in the field of motion sensors, like passive infrared detecting attacker's body temperature, doppler radar catching attacker's radar reflections, cloak and camouflage detection against intruders attempting to cover their infrared signal, and anti-masking technology against attempts to obscure the field of view of a detector [@boschtriptech].

 Premise Control Units (PCU) serve as a first point of control inside the SCIF.
-They as well as any associated cabling should be fully located within the SCIF perimter.
-PCU should validate authorized use with an authentication technology, such as a keypad and/or card reader.
+They, as well as any associated cabling, should be fully located within the SCIF.
+PCUs should validate authorized use with an authentication technology, such as a keypad and/or card reader.
 Cabling between all sensors and PCU should be dedicated to the IDS and contained within SCIF.
 Otherwise "External Transmission Line Security" must be employed.
 The alarm status as well as power source in use should be continuously displayed at the PCU.
 A special indicator should alert to changed/failed power supply.
 The PCU should identify and display all activated sensors.
-The auto-alarm reset feature, if present, must be disabled as every security incident can only be resolved after an inspection of the SCIF and a determination for the cause of the alarm by trained personnel.
-Because of the sensitive nature of the information displayed, the PCU must be installed in a location that precludes observation by any unauthorized party.
+The auto-alarm reset feature, if present, must be disabled as every security incident can only be resolved after an inspection of the SCIF and a determination for the cause of the alarm by trained dedicated personnel.
+Because of the sensitive nature of the information displayed, the PCU must be installed in a location that precludes observation by any unauthorized party. [@ics-705-ts, p.
-[@ics-705-ts, p.
 55]

 Immediate and continuous alarm must be given on any intrusion detection, failed sensor, tamper detection, or enabling of maintenance mode (maintenace message